Section 1: Purchasing Services Mission and Authority

 4.1 Supplier Selection

 Purchasing Services meets with suppliers to assess their abilities to fulfill the university’s needs in a fashion that most greatly benefits the university.
-The assessment includes factors such as company history, product line breadth, available sales representation, customer service structure, financial health of the company, location, delivery capabilities and customer references.
+The assessment includes factors such as company history, product line breadth, available sales representation, customer service structure, the financial health of the company, location, delivery capabilities, and customer references.